 One or more "Ownership Map" sheets numbered numerically beginning with sheet number 8.01 followed by sheets 8.02, 8.03 etc.

 Instances will arise when some of the above sheets are not necessary.
-In such cases, care should be taken to insure the above sheet numbering scheme is maintained through the complete plan set.
+In such cases, care should be taken to ensure the above sheet numbering scheme is maintained through the complete plan set.
 If a particular sub-set is not used then its numbers shall not be used for the next sub-set, instead the numbers shall not be used and NA shall be listed on the index of sheets.

 2.4.5 - ROW Plan Templates